schoeggu/qrcode-generator/README.md

 Usage (Sample Program)
 ----------------------

-	qrgen [-m mode] [-e errorCorrectionLevel] [-v version] [-w] [-f file] [-s size] [-h] data ...
+	qrgen [-m mode] [-e errorCorrectionLevel] [-v version] [-w] [-f file] [-s size] [-h] [--] data ...

-	[-m mode]		Encoding Mode.
+	-m, --mode             Encoding Mode.
 Use 'a' for alphanumeric, 'n' for numeric or 'b' for binary encodation.
 	                       Default: binary

-	[-e ecLevel]	Error Correction Level.
+	-e, --eclevel          Error Correction Level.
 Use 'l' for low, 'm' for medium, 'q' for more or 'h' for high.
 	                       Default: high

-	[-v version]	Version.
+	-v, --symbol-version   Version.
 The specified version must be between and including 1 and 40.
 	                       If the version is 0, the programm chooses the smallest possible version itself.
 	                       Default: 0

-	[-w]			Displays the qrcode in a window.
+	-w, --window           Displays the qrcode in a window.

-	[-f file]		Save the qrcode to the specified file.
+	-f, --file             Save the qrcode to the specified file.
 	                       If -f is not set, the programm displays the qrcode in a window.
 	                       NOTE: Only png and svg are supported.

-	[-s size]		Qrcode Size in Pixels.
+	-s, --size             Qrcode Size in Pixels.
 	                       Default 200.

-	[-h]			Print this help.
+	-h, --help             Print this help.

+	--version              Print version number.

+	--                     Ignore all options after this.

 	data                   The data to encode.

 For Example: